vasily-kartashov/vasily-kartashov.github.io/_posts/2018-07-24-using-datadog-on-elastic-beanstalk.md

 Here's to note that install script returns error code if you try to reinstall the agent.
 That's why we need the guard in front of it checking the existence of the `/opt/datadog-agent` directory.

-Next we would like to restart the enging of every application deployment.
+Next we would like to restart the agent on every application deployment.
 Stricktly speaking it's not necessary and you might skip this step.
 I'll provide it here for completeness:

 ```yaml
 files: